masum184e/handbook/web/javascript.md

 # Introduction

 ## Core Characteristics of JavaScript
-# Introduction

-## Core Characteristics of JavaScript
+### High Level Language

-**High-level:** JavaScript is considered a high-level language because it abstracts away most of the complex details of the computer, such as memory management and low-level operations, allowing developers to focus on logic and problem-solving.
+JavaScript is considered a high-level language because it abstracts away most of the complex details of the computer, such as memory management and low-level operations, allowing developers to focus on logic and problem-solving.

 ```js
 let num = 42; // No need to allocate memory manually